alexsabdev/Notification-Service/README.md

 Thanks to T-Systems for the code challenge. <br />
 Please get in touch with me if your have proposals how to modify the service.<br />
 Thanks! <br />
-Pleas around and have fun!
+Play around and have fun!